Ankara: Ancient/archeological sites

-Ankara Citadel

 The foundations of the Ankara castle and citadel were laid by the Galatians on a prominent lava outcrop (39.941°N 32.864°E), and the rest was completed by the Romans.
 The Byzantines and Seljuks further made restorations and additions.
 The area around and inside the citadel, being the oldest part of Ankara, contains many fine examples of traditional architecture.
 There are also recreational areas to relax.
 Many restored traditional Turkish houses inside the citadel area have found new life as restaurants, serving local cuisine.
 The citadel was depicted in various Turkish banknotes during 1927–1952 and 1983–1989.

-Roman Theater

-The remains, the stage, and the backstage of the Roman theater can be seen outside the castle.
+The remains, the stage, and the backstage of the Antique Rome theatre of Ankara can be seen outside the castle.
 Roman statues that were found here are exhibited in the Museum of Anatolian Civilizations.
 The seating area is still under excavation.

-Temple of Augustus and Rome

 The Augusteum, now known as the Temple of Augustus and Rome, was built 25 x 20 BC following the conquest of Central Anatolia by the Roman Empire.
 Ancyra then formed the capital of the new province of Galatia.
 After the death of Augustus in AD 14, a copy of the text of the Res Gestae Divi Augusti (the Monumentum Ancyranum) was inscribed on the interior of the temple's pronaos in Latin and a Greek translation on an exterior wall of the cella.
 The temple on the ancient acropolis of Ancyra was enlarged in the 2nd century and converted into a church in the 5th century.
 It is located in the Ulus quarter of the city.
 It was subsequently publicized by the Austrian ambassador Ogier Ghiselin de Busbecq in the 16th century.

-Roman Baths

 The Roman Baths of Ankara have all the typical features of a classical Roman bath complex: a frigidarium (cold room), a tepidarium (warm room) and a caldarium (hot room).
 The baths were built during the reign of the Roman emperor Caracalla in the early 3rd century to honor Asclepios, the God of Medicine.
 Today, only the basement and first floors remain.
 It is situated in the Ulus quarter.

-Roman Road

 The Roman Road of Ankara or Cardo Maximus was found in 1995 by Turkish archeologist Cevdet Bayburtluoğlu.
 It is 216 m long and 6.7 m wide.
 Many ancient artifacts were discovered during the excavations along the road and most of them are displayed at the Museum of Anatolian Civilizations.

-Column of Julian

 The Column of Julian or Julianus, now in the Ulus district, was erected in honor of the Roman emperor Julian the Apostate's visit to Ancyra in 362.

 Mosques

-Kocatepe Mosque

 Kocatepe Mosque is the largest mosque in the city.
 Located in the Kocatepe quarter, it was constructed between 1967 and 1987 in classical Ottoman style with four minarets.
 Its size and prominent location have made it a landmark for the city.